Devsbench/scientific-robin-e5a44/content/pages/blog/Real-Estate-Tokenization-Complete-How-To-Guide-2022.md

 We assume that in the first iteration of the platform you can add only one property for tokenization (one token creation).

+\---

 #### Ok, let's talk about money.
 How much does tokenization costs?

 ![](/images/money.png)

-Client always ask:\*\* “How much does it cost?”\*\* And the best answer is...
+Client always ask: “**How much does it cost?**” And the best answer is...
 “It depends”.
 Because it really depends.
 You can think about building your tokenization like building a house.
 It depends how many bedrooms you want, how big the kitchen should be, if you want to have a garage ect.
 The same is with the software.
 To help clients build awesome apps software engineers invented the concept of **MVP (Minimal Viable Product)**.
 A MVP, is a product (app) with enough features to attract early-adopter customers and validate a product idea.
 It is the version of a new product that allows a team to collect the maximum amount of validated learning about customers with the least amount of effort.

 A company might choose to develop and release a minimum viable product because its product team wants to: